 Gifts to United Givers Fund is a gift to our community.
 It is a gift of caring that will enrich thousands of lives each year.
 Individuals who live and work in DeKalb County as well as industries, and businesses located throughout the county contribute to the annual campaign.
 The majority of funds raised during the campaign (approximately 58%) come from individuals who contribute through payroll deduction at their place of employment.
 UGF is a Tax Exempt 501(c)(3) organization.
 Contributions are tax deductible as allowed by law.

 UGF was incorporated in DeKalb County in 1958.
-It is a local, independent, non-profit 501(c)(3) agency, governed by an all-volunteer 33-member Board of Directors (click to see list of our directors).Directors are elected at annual membership meeting held in February each year.
-UGF has two, year-round employees.
+It is a local, independent, non-profit 501(c)(3) agency, governed by an all-volunteer 25-member Board of Directors (click to see list of our directors).Directors are elected at annual membership meeting held in February each year.
+UGF has one, year-round employee.
 Volunteers from throughout the county assist with the annual campaign.

 UGF provides funding to ten Member Agencies, which receive approximately 75 to 80 cents of every dollar received from the fundraising campaign.
 Its annual operating budget (including costs to conduct annual fundraising campaign) averages from 20-25% of funds raised.
 According to the American Institute of Philanthropy, an “acceptable” percentage for general administrative and fundraising expenses is 40% or less with 60% or more spent on charitable programs!